prolific-idea/Code-Off/README.md

 #How to Participate?
 Fork the Code Off repo and push your solution to your fork.

-#Code Off #5 - Maze Runner
+#Code Off #6 - Shortest Coffee Run

 ##Premise
-You're trapped in a maze and need to escape to get to your coffee.
+You're trapped in a maze and need to escape to get to the closest cup of coffee.

 ##Challenge
-Your goal is to mark a path (.) from the starting point (@) to the coffee (U)
+Your goal is to mark the shortest path (.) from the starting point (@) to the coffee (U)

 ##Legend
 ```